Clofarabine is a chemotherapy drug and is also known by its brand name Evoltra.

 You have clofarabine into your bloodstream (intravenously).

-You have the treatment through a drip into your arm.
+You have the treatment through a drip into your arm or hand.
 A nurse puts a small tube (a cannula) into one of your veins and connects the drip to it.

 You might need a central line.
 This is a long plastic tube that gives the drugs into a large vein, either in your chest or through a vein in your arm.
 It stays in while you’re having treatment, which may be for a few months.

-When you have it
+When you have clofarabine

 You have clofarabine as a drip for 2 hours each day for 5 days.
 You also have extra fluids through the drip to help stop the build up of uric acid.
 Uric acid can build up in the body when cancer cells are broken down.
-After the 5 days of treatment you have a break from treatment of 2 to 6 weeks.
-This makes up a treatment cycle.
+Your doctor may prescribe a medicine called allopurinol to lower blood levels of uric acid.

 Once your level of blood cells goes back to normal you have the next cycle of treatment.
 The number of cycles of treatment you have depends on your treatment plan and how well the treatment works.